Want to warn visitors when they are leaving your site?

 Adding a leaving warning popup to your site is easy if you know what tool to use.
 In this article, we will show you how to add a leaving notice popup using a plugin called FireBox

-But first, let’s discuss a few basic questions that you may have like which websites need a leaving notice popup, what are the benefits of using one, and how a leaving notice popup works.
+But first, let’s discuss a few basic questions you may have, like which websites need a leaving notice popup, what are the benefits of using one, and how a leaving notice popup works.

 Let’s get started.